Angela Merkel on Russian hacking reports: 'Honestly, it pains me' | DW | 13.05.2020

 'We must be aware of this'

-Merkel, who speaks strong Russian and often leads NATO and European efforts at rapprochement with Vladimir Putin, said it was only the latest piece of evidence for a Russian "strategy" of hybrid warfare.
+Merkel, who speaks Russian well and often leads NATO and European efforts at rapprochement with Vladimir Putin, said it was only the latest piece of evidence for a Russian "strategy" of hybrid warfare.

 Read more: How the US's CIA and Germany's BND spied on world leaders